 Example: Helen is walking down a sidewalk by Flamingo Road in east Las Vegas.
 Jim is motorcycling down the road when he looks down to scratch an itch on his leg and accidentally swerves off the road, colliding into Helen.
 The car accident causes Helen severe lacerations and requires medical attention.

 Here, Helen would probably win in a negligence lawsuit against Jim: Like all motorists, Jim had a duty of care to operate his motorcycle safely.
 Joe breached this duty by swerving and causing a “pedestrian hit.”
-And Helen’s lacerations resulted in medical bills and pain and suffering.
+Plus Helen’s lacerations resulted in medical bills and pain and suffering.

 1.2.
 Negligence per se